These questions are the most dreaded by job candidates, with good reason.

 Understand that, typically, experienced employees are paid above the midpoint of their salary range.
 When employees greatly exceed the midpoint of a salary range (which usually increases every year as the whole salary structure increases), they usually are promoted to a different job which is usually in the next higher pay grade.

 Their answer to this question will give you a very good indication if the salary for this job is a good fit for you.
 It also shows you where this job ranks in their organization, and how much room for growth there is for you.

 You could go with a standard, more defensive response, and request postponing this discussion:

 Before I give you a number, I'd like to understand more about company, the work environment, the requirements of the job, and other important considerations like the opportunity for growth.
 Then, I'll have a better idea what an appropriate salary would be.

 The request for postponement may or may not be acceptable to the interviewer.
 Depending on your interest in the job, you may want to give a number, or choose one of the answers below.

 Typically, this is better time to answer this question -- near the end of the interview, when you have had your questions answered and understand more about the job and the organization.

 1, First, ask about total compensation if information about benefits has not been shared:

 I need to understand and evaluate the total compensation package before I give you a salary number.
 Could you share the standard benefits you provide?

-Based on my research and the information you have provided, I believe that a salary in the range of $XX,XXX to $XX,XXX with 2 weeks of paid vacation and your other benefits would be appropriate.
+Based on my research and the information you have provided, I believe that a salary in the range of $XX,XXX to $XX,XXX with [# of weeks of] paid vacation, [other benefits important to you which have been stated as included], and your other benefits would be appropriate.